 The Law Library subscribes to most study aids series both in print and online.
 Almost every major legal publisher puts out one or more series of study aids, and with a few exceptions, they are available electronically.

-LexisNexis Digital Library study aids: access the Understanding Series and Questions and Answers Series through the LexisNexis Digital Library by selecting it from the Database list on the Law Library's home page.
-Login with your Calnet ID and Passphrase, and select the Study Aids collection.
+LexisNexis Digital Library study aids: Access the Understanding Series and Questions & Answers Series through the LexisNexis Digital Library.
+Login with CalNet, click to "Browse library" and select the Study Aids collection.

-West Academic Study Aids Online and on Streaming Audio: You have online access to all of the West study aids through West Academic Study Aids.
-Over 500 of West's titles including Hornbooks, Nutshells, Gilbert's and Black Letter outlines series, Law Stories Series, Acing Series, and Career Guides are available in full text.
-You can also listen to lectures from West's two audio study aids series, Sum and Substance and Law School Legends by streaming them from the West Academic site.
-A short video on the site will get you started.
+West Academic Study Aids Online and Streaming Audio: Access all of the West's study aids through West Academic Study Aids.
+Over 500 of West's titles including Hornbooks, Nutshells, Gilbert's and Black Letter outlines series, Law Stories series, Acing series, and Career Guides are available in full text.
+You can also listen to lectures from West's two streaming audio collections, Sum & Substance and Law School Legends, by streaming them from the West Academic site.
 Create your own account to highlight, take notes, download, and print.
-Study Aids in this guide available on the West Academic Study Aids site are indicated with a "WEST STUDY AID" link.

-Quimbee: This Study Aids site provides access to over 10,000 searchable case briefs written by experts.
+Quimbee: Access over 10,000 searchable case briefs written by experts.
 Quimbee also has outlines, an outlining tool, on-demand videos, practice questions with answer explanations, practice exams, and model answers among other tools.
-Information on accessing Quimbee and settiing up your own account is available at this link: https://www.law.berkeley.edu/library/students/quimbee.php.
+The library's Quimbee page gives instructions for setting up your account.

-CALI: Computer Assisted Legal Instruction: CALI produces a series of online lessons covering over 30 legal topics including sections on 1L through upper level 2L and 3L courses.
+CALI (Computer Assisted Legal Instruction): Series of online lessons covering over 30 legal topics including sections on 1L through upper level 2L and 3L courses.
 Login with CalNet at the library's CALI page for the student registration code and instructions.

 Study Aids!
 We have them - what are they and why use them?